How to register a business name is one of the most asked questions on Google by business owners in Nigeria.

 - Under the objective section, fill in the new incorporation as a reason for the availability search.

 - Ensure you fill in all fields marked red.

 - Then click Save and Continue to preview.

 Preview the details and make sure all your details are void of errors.

-You will be required to pay the sum of N500, to do that click pay by Remita to receipt payment.
+You will be required to pay the sum of N500, to do that click pay by Remita to receive payment.

-On the Remita page, you will see a list of different payment method choose the one most appropriate to you and pay.
+On the Remita page, you will see a list of different payment methods choose the one most appropriate to you and pay.

 After successful payment, you will be automatically redirected to your dashboard where your reservation will enter pending.

 Note that you have a maximum of 60 days after application to reserve the proposed business name.